cybnity/iac-helm-charts/cybnity-platform/README.md

 Description: several generic infrastructure projects required by the CYBNITY implementation architecture are managed.

 - [users-interactions-space](charts/users-interactions-space): bitnami Helm project of Redis image provisioning, customized for the CYBNITY needs (e.g implementation of collaboration space in UI area).
-This provisioning project is deployable and is supported by a `bitnami/redis` version including `7.0.8-debian-11-r0` operating system libraries.
-This implementatio (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/goauthentik/redis)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `infrastructure\integration\system\users-interactions-broker` docker image project.
+This provisioning project is deployable and is supported by a `Bitnami Redis` version including `Debian` operating system libraries.
+This implementatio (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/redis)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `infrastructure\integration\system\users-interactions-broker` docker image project.

 - [domains-interactions-space](charts/domains-interactions-space): bitnami Helm project of Kafka image provisioning, customized for the CYBNITY needs (e.g implementation of collaboration space in Domains I/O area).
-This provisioning project is deployable and is supported by a `bitnami/kafka` version including `3.3.2-debian-11-r0` operating system libraries.
+This provisioning project is deployable and is supported by a `Bitnami Kafka` version including `Debian` operating system libraries.
 This implementatio (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/kafka)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `infrastructure\integration\system\domains-interactions-broker` docker image project.
-   - [dis-brokers-registry-system](charts/domains-interactions-space/charts/zookeeper): included sub-project of Zookeeper image provisioning, customized for the CYBNITY needs (e.g included as implementation of Kafka brokers registry).
-This provisioning project is deployable and is supported by a `bitnami/zookeeper` version including a `3.8.0-debian-11-r74` operating system libraries.
+   - dis-brokers-registry-system: included sub-project of Zookeeper image provisioning, customized for the CYBNITY needs (e.g included as implementation of Kafka brokers registry).
+This provisioning project is deployable and is supported by a `Bitnami Zookeeper` version including a `Debian` operating system libraries.
 This implementation (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/riftbit/zookeeper)) is currently used to reduce the maintenance effort of a dedicated Helm project based on the `framework\services-registry-container` docker image project.

 - [Keycloak server](/charts/access-control-sso): bitnami Helm project of Keycloak image provisioning, customized for the CYBNITY needs.
-This provisioning project is deployable and is supported by a `bitnami/keycloak 13.4.0` version hosted on `20.0.5-debian-11-r4` operating system version, and including a `postgresql 12.2.1` database version deployment.
-This implementation (hosted on [GitHUB](https://github.com/bitnami/charts/tree/main/bitnami/keycloak)) is currently used to reduce the maintenance effort of a dedicated Helm project.
+This provisioning project is deployable and is supported by a `Bitnami Keycloak` version hosted on `Debian` operating system version, and including a `Postgresql` database version deployment.
+This implementation (hosted on [GitHUB](https://artifacthub.io/packages/helm/bitnami/keycloak)) is currently used to reduce the maintenance effort of a dedicated Helm project.
-   - Installation from command line: `helm install access-control-sso-system -f access-control-sso/values.yaml bitnami/keycloak`
+   - Installation from command line: `helm install access-control-sso-system -f access-control-sso/values.yaml`

 - [ui-apis-gateway](charts/ui-apis-gateway): bitnami Helm project of NGINX and Ingress controller image provisioning, customized for the CYBNITY needs.

 - [knowledge-repository-server](charts/knowledge-repository-server): bitnami Helm project ok JanusGraph image provisioning, customized for the CYBNITY needs.
-This provisioning project is deployable and is supported by a `bitnami/janusgraph` under 1.0.0-debian-12-r4 version including `12-debian-12-r21` operating system libraries.
-This implementation (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/janusgraph))
+This provisioning project is deployable and is supported by a `Bitnami Janusgraph` version under `Debian` operating system libraries.
+This implementation (hosted on [ArtifactHUB](https://artifacthub.io/packages/helm/bitnami/janusgraph)) and include a `Cassandra` backend server supporting the Janusgraph server.
    - Installation from command line: `helm install knowledge-repository-system -f knowledge-repository-server/values.yaml bitnami/janusgraph`

 ## PROVISIONED SYSTEMS ARCHITECTURE